usaid-cs/yesterday-i-learned/random.md

 1. "Waterloo is innovative, creative, courageous, connected, critical thinking, collaborative, unconventional and risk-taking."
 [Boy did they stop saying that a long time ago.](http://www.bulletin.uwaterloo.ca/2010/may/19we.html) (2010-05-19)
 1. Those stupid calls from Estonia you have been getting are [a scam](https://www.ctvnews.ca/canada/don-t-call-back-one-ring-scam-targets-phones-across-canada-1.3801297), tricking you to call back, which costs you money: "[they] are simila r to ones you would receive for calling a 1-900 number, can cost hundreds of dollars per minute."
 1. The Occident may refer to the [Western world](https://en.wikipedia.org/wiki/Western_world).
-1. The one millon you need to retire is around three million when you can retire.
 1. Kumail Nanjiani was not an Uber driver like The Big Sick depicted.
 The partner app did not exist until 2011.
 He was an IT guy instead, like Silicon Valley depicted.
 1. Jean Valjean's sister, "Jeanne Valjean", for whom and whose child he stole his bread, was mentioned on Google only 372 times (probably 373 now).
 1. Humans are the only species on Earth to have the concept of birthdays.